ceph/ceph/doc/cephadm/services/rgw.rst

     to match the nodes where RGW is deployed.
 * ``virtual_ip``
     The virtual IP (and network) in CIDR format where the ingress service will be available.
+* ``virtual_ips_list``
+    The virtual IP address in CIDR format where the ingress service will be available.
+    Each virtual IP address will be primary on one node running the ingress service.
+The number of virtual IP addresses must be less than or equal to the number of ingress nodes.
 * ``virtual_interface_networks``
     A list of networks to identify which ethernet interface to use for the virtual IP.
 * ``frontend_port``